 You must complete all requirements of the application process, including passing the licensing exam, within one year of the date the application is filed.

 After passing the licensing exam, you must submit a Certificate of Insurance, which includes the license holder name and business name to the Department.
-You may submit the documents by email to CS.Air.Conditioning@tdlr.texas.gov.
+You may submit the documents to customer service by email.

 See the Sample Certificate of Insurance (PDF) for an example.